Irys-xyz/privy-irys/README.md

 ### Tagging

 Irys supports [adding metadata tags to your upload](https://docs.irys.xyz/developer-docs/tags), these tags are indexed and are queryable.
-In this app, we first create an array of tags and then pass those tags to the function `webIrys.uploadFile()` when uploading our image.
+In this app, we first create an array of tags, and then pass those tags to the function `webIrys.uploadFile()` when uploading our image.

 ```js
 const tags = [